TatuLund/GridFastNavigation/README.md

 ## Release notes

 ### Version 2.1.18
+- Fixed issue #63: Numpad input was not filttered properly

+### Version 2.1.18
 - Fixed serialization issue
 - Made EditorWidgets.registerHandler(..) public so that it is possible to add your custom editor widget handlers, and added java docs.
 - Fix: Selection of the ComboBox textfield was missing